ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

-Nginx allows to specify a session ticket file using the [ssl_session_ticket_key directive](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_session_ticket_key), and again you are probably better off by not specifying one and letting the service generate a random key on startup.
+Nginx allows to specify a session ticket file using the [ssl_session_ticket_key directive](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_session_ticket_key), and again you are probably better off by not specifying one and having the service generate a random key on startup.
 The session ticket key will never be rotated and might be used to encrypt session tickets for months, if not years.

 Nginx, too, provides no way to automatically rotate keys.
-Reloading its configuration daily using a cron job [might work](http://forum.nginx.org/read.php?2,229538,230872#msg-230872) but does again not come close to a real solution.
+Reloading its configuration daily using a cron job [might work](http://forum.nginx.org/read.php?2,229538,230872#msg-230872) but does not come close to a real solution either.

 ### Disabling Session Tickets